wasmCloud/wasmcloud.com/docs/cli/claims.md

 `--tag` (Alias `-t`) A list of arbitrary tags to be embedded in the token

-`--prov` (Alias `-p`) Indicates whether the signed module is a capability provider instead of an component (the default is component)
+`--prov` (Alias `-p`) Indicates whether the signed module is a capability provider instead of a component (the default is component)

 `--rev` (Alias `-r`) Revision number

 `--ver` (Alias `-v`) Human-readable version string

-`--call-alias` (Alias `-a`) Developer or human friendly unique alias used for invoking an component, consisting of lowercase alphanumeric characters, underscores '\_' and slashes '/'
+`--call-alias` (Alias `-a`) Developer or human friendly unique alias used for invoking a component, consisting of lowercase alphanumeric characters, underscores '\_' and slashes '/'

 `--issuer` (Alias `-i`) Path to issuer seed key (account).
 If this flag is not provided, the will be sourced from $WASH_KEYS ($HOME/.wash/keys) or generated for you if it cannot be found [env: WASH_ISSUER_KEY]